Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Treatment duration and commitment

-Duration of treatment: Treatment duration is determined by many factors, including age, the severity of the misalignment, and the finalized treatment plan.
+Duration of treatment: Treatment length depends on your age, the severity of the misalignment, and your specific treatment plan.

 Maintenance and care